LorenzDuremdes/Second-Brain/Franklin Veaux.md

 7. [I personally have found that the ability to be friends with exes correlates strongly with emotional maturity.](https://qr.ae/pGSK5z)
 8. [No. If you are friends with your ex, it means you understand that love does not conquer all, that you can be in love with someone and still not be the right person for them, and that being in love does not mean you must be in a relationship.](https://qr.ae/pGSKwi)
 9. [If someone tells you that your ex would only do this to keep you as a backup plan, they haven't told you anything about your ex, but they have told you a lot about themselves.](https://qr.ae/pGSKbD)

+# porn
+1. Why do I feel jealous and hurt knowing that my boyfriend watches porn?^[https://qr.ae/pv5qC1]
+	1. When you truly understand that, the [[jealousy]] evaporates like morning dew.